yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 with 50% tariff rate such as Central African Republic and North Korea.
 The mode of the distribution is around 2%.
 The median tariff rate is 4.3 and the interquartile range of the distribution is 6.7.
-Because of this right-skew, log-transforming this variable might be necessary.
+Because of this right-skew, log-transforming this variable might be necessary; we will examine it further in a pairs plot later in the analysis.

 ![](regression-analysis_files/figure-gfm/Income%20Tax%20Rate-1.png)<!-- -->